fabiosenracorrea/Trybe/05_JS_DOM_MANIPULATION/Project_04_Color_Guess_Game/README.md

 ## Projeto 04 - TExtra - RGB Color Guess Game

-The first project of Trybe's 5th module.
+The fourth project of Trybe's 5th module.

 ### What was proposed here